 Since 1986 Muhlenberg College has participated in a Washington semester program: The Lutheran College Washington Semester.
 The program is sponsored by the thirteen colleges in the Lutheran College Washington Consortium and is open to political science majors and minors.

+PROGRAM REQUIREMENTS

+Major Requirements

-The departmental courses are organized into four groups which represent the major subdivisions within political science as recognized by the American Political Science Association: American Government, Comparative Politics, International Politics and Foreign Policy, and Political Theory.
+The departmental courses are organized into four groups that represent the major subdivisions within political science as recognized by the American Political Science Association: American Government, Comparative Politics, International Politics and Foreign Policy, and Political Theory.
 Majors will complete a minimum of ten courses, including the CUE: Senior Capstone Seminar.
-Additionally, at least one writing intensive course in political science and a minimum of two courses at the 300 level or above are required for majors.
+Additionally, at least one writing intensive course in political science is required for majors.

+Required Courses:

+PSC 101 Introduction to American National Government

 PSC 103 Introduction to Comparative Politics & International Relations

+PSC 201 Political Ideologies

 PSC 301 Political Science Research Methods

 PSC 490 CUE: Senior Capstone Seminar

 Five advanced courses with at least two at the 300 level or higher and at least one from three of the following areas:

 American Government and Political Processes

 Comparative Politics

 International Politics and Foreign Policy

 Political Theory

 Introductory courses and Political Ideologies should normally be completed by the end of the sophomore year.
 Research Methods should be taken in sophomore or junior years.
 Majors must maintain at least a 2.00 grade point average in political science courses to remain in good standing in the department.
 No more than one political science internship and no more than two courses taken outside the department will count toward the political science major.
 PSC 960 Internship will count as a 200 level course.
 Selected courses in philosophy, sociology, economics, and history are recommended for majors.
 Foreign language competency is strongly recommended.

-Majors are urged to participate in the Washington Semester, study abroad programs, service learning and community-based research experiences, and internship opportunities with the Muhlenberg Institute of Public Opinion.
+Majors are urged to participate in the Washington Semester, study abroad programs, service learning and community-based research experiences, internship, and

+246 / Political Science

+opportunities with the Muhlenberg Institute of Public Opinion.
 All majors are eligible for internship programs in local, state, and national governments as well as in appropriate nongovernmental organizations.
 Consult with faculty in the department to discuss internship opportunities.

 Minor Requirements: